jrglasgow/exact_target_api/README.txt

 need to be set in Environment Variables
   - Proxy should be able to be set using putenv('http_proxy=http://10.0.5.5:8080');
-    in your settings.php file, as proxies is something I need for my use case I will be testing this and making accomodations if necessary.
+    in your settings.php file, as proxy usage something I need for my use case I will be testing this and making accomodations if necessary.

 -- TO DO --